edipofederle/gploy/README.markdown

 ###OBS: This is a initial version then careful when using it.
 If you find bugs please let me know, fell free for make a fork in project at [github](http://github.com/edipofederle/gploy) and fix the bugs :D.

 ## Thanks
-	- Marcelo Luiz Onhate ( http://about.me/onhate ) for correcting some things that README: D
+	- Marcelo Luiz Onhate ( http://about.me/onhate ) for correcting some things in README: D

 ### LICENSE: